WeeverApps/iota/README.md

     }

-### Valid Types
+### Standard Types

-* `channel` contains sub-objects listed under an array of `items`
+Standard types are the only valid IoTA types where a schema is globally standardized, as opposed to custom schemas which are domain-specific.

-* `html` contains purely HTML content
+* `channel` denotes a collection of sub-objects contained within property `items`.
-* `media` contains multimedia content which may be under the `html` (embed codes) or `assets` array
+* `html` denotes standard HTML content.
-* `event` contains content that has specific times required, generally under the properties `datetime.start` and `datetime.end`
+* `media` denotes media content, such as images, video, audio, or multimedia.
-* `profile` contains content that describes a physical object or person
+* `event` denotes content with a limited time range, such as an appointment, due date, or gathering.
-* `data` contains pure data, generally only using the `properties` property in details
+* `profile` denotes content that describes an object, person, or group.
-* `inputRequest` contains form information, which could be used to prompt for user responses, and should only contain `properties`
+* `data` denotes schemaless data, with all content generally found within `properties`.
-* `schema` contains architectural information used to describe a custom IoTA type
+* `schema` denotes architectural information used to describe a custom IoTA type instead of a standard type.

 #### Deprecated Types